Creating and Publishing a Listing

 After you publish a private listing, you cannot change the share associated with the listing.

 Every listing in the Snowflake Marketplace must go through the review and approval process.
-When a listing is approved, it can be published in the Snowflake Marketplace.
-If a listing is rejected, you can review the feedback comments, update the listing, and resubmit it for approval.
+After a listing is approved, it can be published in the Snowflake Marketplace.
+If a listing is rejected, review the feedback comments, update the listing, and resubmit it for approval.

 Before you can publish a listing to the Snowflake Marketplace, you must submit the listing to Snowflake for approval.